A PROMINENT AND INFLUENTIAL FIGURE in philanthropy and the arts, Darren Walker was elected president of the National Gallery of Art (NGA).

 “I look forward to working closely with Darren, who brings a strong vision and knowledge into the role at a vital and exciting time in the National Gallery’s trajectory.
 We remain committed to our mission of serving the nation and appreciate the partnership of the trustees in realizing this important work.” — National Gallery of Art Director Kaywin Feldman

-Walker has been at the helm of the Ford Foundation since 2013.
+WALKER HAS BEEN AT THE HELM of the Ford Foundation since 2013.
 (In July, Walker said he plans to step down and depart the foundation by the end of 2025.)
 He was named president of the foundation after serving for three years as a vice president at Ford, overseeing grant programs for education, journalism, the arts, culture, and films.
 The second largest foundation in the United States, the Ford Foundation has an endowment of more than $16 billion.
 When he took over, Walker re-envisioned the foundation’s grant-making strategy with a core focus on addressing inequality in the political, economic, and cultural systems that shape society and our everyday lives.
 Key aspects of this work have been directed at the arts sector.

 The Ford Foundation partnered with philanthropist Agnes Gund to establish the Art for Justice Fund (2017-23), providing grants for artists and arts advocacy organizations focused on ending mass incarceration.
 Walker helped organize a consortium of foundations to acquire the Johnson Publishing Archive on behalf of the Smithsonian National Museum of African American History and Culture (NMAAHC) and Getty Research Institute (GRI).
 The archive of 4 million prints and negatives from Ebony and Jet magazines documents African American life, news, and celebrity dating back to the 1940s.

 Ford supports the Black Trustee Alliance (BTA) for Art Museums, whose mission is increase Black representation and leadership on museum boards.
-(Walker’s election as president of NGA’s board can be counted among BTA’s wins.)
+(Walker’s election as president of NGA can be counted among BTA’s wins.)
 The foundation has also partnered with the Mellon Foundation and others to invest in an initiative designed to diversify art museum leadership in terms of curators, conservators, educators and community engagement staff, and collections managers.
 The foundation has funded fellowships for Latinx artists and Latinx art curatorial positions at museums and supported disabled artists through its Disability Futures Fellowship program.
 Ford also supports artists protecting and expanding civic space around the world and the MoMA Scholars in Residence program at the Museum of Modern Art in New York.

 Installation view of Afro-Atlantic Histories, National Gallery of Art, Washington, D.C., 2022.
 Shown, DANIEL LIND-RAMOS, “Figura de Poder,” 2016–2020 (foreground); DAVID HAMMONS, “African American Flag,” 1990 (above); and FAITH RINNGOLD, “Who’s Afraid of Aunt Jemima?,” 1983 (at left). | Courtesy National Gallery of Art